MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

    What your site currently looks like
 :::image-end:::

-After you complete the tutorial, you site should look like the following figure.
+After you complete the tutorial, your site should look like the following figure.

 :::image type="complex" source="../media/beginners-css-intro2.msft.png" alt-text="What your site should look like at the end of the tutorial" lightbox="../media/beginners-css-intro2.msft.png":::
    What your site should look like at the end of the tutorial